Your website speed is costing you customers (and you don't know it)

 3 seconds.
 That's all you get.

-And the worst part: you probably don't even know it.
-Your website might seem fast on your desktop with fiber broadband, but your customer is opening it on the subway with a mid-range phone and spotty 4G.
+And the worst part: you probably don't even know it's happening.
+Your site might feel fast on your office desktop with fibre broadband, but your customer is opening it on the Tube with a mid-range phone and patchy 4G.

 The numbers don't lie